SteadyUA/phpna/readme.md

 If you use Composer, you can install `phpna` system-wide with the following command:

 ```
-composer global require "steady-ua/ns-analyzer=*"
+composer global require steady-ua/ns-analyzer
 ```

 Make sure you have the composer bin dir in your PATH.
 The default value is `~/.composer/vendor/bin/`, but you can check the value that you need to use by running `composer global config bin-dir --absolute`.

-Or alternatively, include a dependency for `steady-ua/ns-analyzer` in your `composer.json` file.
+Or include a dependency for `steady-ua/ns-analyzer` in your `composer.json` file.

 ```
 composer require steady-ua/ns-analyzer --dev